farsightsec/axa/README.md

 ~~~

  1. `sra> connect ssh:sra-service@sra-eft.sie-remote.net`: we connected to
     an SRA server using the SSH transport.
 SSH used its keyring to prove
     the user's identity, so there was no 'password:' prompt.
-The `HELLO` response
+The `HELLO`
-from the remote end tells us its version number and the protocol level.
+    response from the remote end tells us its version number and the protocol
+    level.
  2. `sra> count 5`: we asked our `sratool` client to stop after five messages
     are output.
- 3. `sra> channel 212 on`: we then asked the remote end to listen to SIE channel
+ 3. `sra> channel 212 on`: we then asked the remote end to listen to SIE
-212 which was `OK`'d by the server indicating that we are allowed to see this
+    channel 212 which was `OK`'d by the server indicating that we are
-channel according to our authentication and authorization level.
+    provisioned for this channel according to our authentication and
+    authorization level.
  4. `sra> 1 watch ch=212`: we then asked to watch all content on channel 212
-(with no rate limiting or filtering), which is a common choice for 212 since
+    (with no rate limiting or filtering), which is a common choice for 212
-its volume is low.
+    since its volume is low.

-### 2. In-line sub-commanding and rate-limiting
+### 2. In-line sub-commanding and rate-limiting with sratool
 Next, we introduce in-line connections and show rate limiting of SIE channel
 204 (filtered passive DNS RRsets):